Brightscout/mattermost-test-management/data/test-cases/plugins/zoom/general/Ephemeral_post_for_PM_disabled.md

 2. Navigate to any desired channel or DM/GM on MM and run the slash command `/zoom settings` and select `Yes` to use `Use your Personal Meeting ID` on MM.
 3. Create a new meeting in the desired channel or DM/GM by running the slash command `/zoom start <meeting topic>` on MM.

+**Expected**

+The user should get an ephemeral message that the meeting created is having a `Unique Meeting ID` and to use personal meeting ID they should enable `Personal Meeting ID` in the Zoom setting and below should be the slack attachment to join the new meeting generated with `Unique Meeting ID` in the desired channel or DM/GM on MM.

 **Step 2**

 1. Go to your Zoom settings and disable `Personal Meeting ID` on Zoom.
 2. Navigate to any desired channel or DM/GM on MM and run the slash command `/zoom settings` and select `No` to use `Use your Personal Meeting ID` on MM.
 3. Create a new meeting in the desired channel or DM/GM by running the slash command `/zoom start <meeting topic>` on MM.

+**Expected**

+The user should not receive any ephemeral message and the slack attachment to join the new meeting should get generated in the desired channel or DM/GM on MM.

 **Step 3**